 A.1.
-Purpose of AmeriCorps Funding
+Purpose of AmeriCorps State and National Funding

-AmeriCorps brings people together to tackle some of the country's most pressing challenges through national service and volunteering.
-AmeriCorps members and AmeriCorps Seniors volunteers serve with organizations dedicated to the improvement of communities.
+AmeriCorps improves lives, strengthens communities, and fosters civic engagement through service and volunteering.
+AmeriCorps brings people together to tackle some of the country's most pressing challenges through national service and volunteerism.
+AmeriCorps members and AmeriCorps Seniors volunteers serve with organizations dedicated to the improvement of communities and those serving.
 AmeriCorps helps make service a cornerstone of our national culture.

-AmeriCorps grants are awarded to eligible organizations (See Section C.1 Eligible Applicants) proposing to engage AmeriCorps members in evidence-based or evidence-informed interventions/practices to strengthen communities.
+AmeriCorps grants are awarded to eligible organizations (See Section C.1 Eligible Applicants) proposing to engage AmeriCorps members in evidence-based or evidenceinformed interventions/practices to strengthen communities.
 An AmeriCorps member is an individual who engages in community service through an approved national service position.
 Members may receive a living allowance and other benefits while serving.
-Upon successful completion of their service, members earn a Segal
+Upon successful completion of their service, members earn a Segal AmeriCorps Education Award that they can use to pay for higher education expenses or apply to qualified student loans.